Pioneering Steamships and Companies of OTHER NATIONS Sailing to China

 The Evolution of Blue Funnel Mainline Ships to China

-We have included in the SEA section a list of the feeder ships of the Blue Funnel Line.
+We have included in the SEA section a 50-page illustrated list of the Singapore-based feeder ships of the Blue Funnel Line.
 Below is an early photograph at Shanghai and following are photos of a few 1950s and 1960s mainline Blue Funnel (and affiliate Glen Line) ships with views after some of the vessels were acquired by China-based and Hong Kong-based owners.
 First is a late-1880s section of a photographic panorama of Shanghai by Kung Tai, taken from Pootung.
 This section shows Hongkew across the Whangpoo and what appear to be no less than three Blue Funnel steamers, identifiable by tall masts and pale funnels with black tops.

 Next is DOLIUS of 1956, typical Blue Funnel cargo ship of the postwar period, and a direct descendant of the above 1880s ships, shown with reflection in a smooth sea.
 The vessel and her 8000 bhp diesel engines were built by Harland & Wolff Ltd. at Belfast in Northern Ireland (Andreas Hoppe@shipspotting).